-In addition, employees shall not:
+In addition, employees must not:

-(a) Release any official information in advance of the time prescribed for its authorized issuance;

-- (b) Use for private purposes, or permit others to use or have access to, any official information not available to the general public; - (c) Remove official documents or records from files for personal or inappropriate reasons.
-Falsification, concealment, mutilation, destruction, or unauthorized removal of official documents or records, either electronic or hard copy, is prohibited by law and is subject to disciplinary action, arrest, and/or prosecution; and - (d) Disclose information, the release of which would be covered under the provisions of the Privacy Act (5 U.S.C. § 552a), or Freedom of Information Act, (5 U.S.C. § 552, as amended) except as authorized.
+- (a) Release any official information in advance of the time prescribed for its authorized issuance; - (b) Use for private purposes, or permit others to use or have access to, any official information not available to the general public; - (c) Remove official documents or records from files for personal or inappropriate reasons.
+Falsification, concealment, mutilation, destruction, or unauthorized removal of official documents or records, either electronic or hard copy, is prohibited by law and is subject to disciplinary action, arrest, and/or prosecution; and - (d) Disclose information, the release of which would be covered under the provisions of the Privacy Act (5 U.S.C. § 552a), or Freedom of Information Act, (5 U.S.C. § 552, as amended), except as authorized.

-C. Safeguarding Public Funds:
+C. Safeguarding Public Funds

 - (1) All employees whose duties involve the expenditure of public funds must have knowledge of and observe all applicable legal requirements and restrictions.
 In addition, employees are expected to exercise sound judgment in the expenditure of such funds. - (2) Employees must not make unauthorized commitments.
 An agreement entered into by a TSA employee without authority to enter into agreements on behalf of TSA is an unauthorized commitment; only contracting officers and other designated employees, acting within the scope of their authority, may enter into contracts or other agreements and expend funds on behalf of the Government.
 Unauthorized commitments are a serious violation of fiscal law and statutes.
 Persons who enter into unauthorized commitments may be held personally liable.
-Management officials shall make every effort to prevent unauthorized commitments. - (3) If a legal determination is required on these matters, contact OCC.
+Management officials must make every effort to prevent unauthorized commitments.
+Refer to TSA MD 300.2, Ratification of Unauthorized Commitments, for additional information. - (3) If a legal determination is required on these matters, contact CC's office.

-D. Use of Federal Equipment, Property, and Personnel:
+D. Use of Federal Equipment, Property, and Personnel